-On July 26, 2017, President Donald Trump announced through a series of tweets that transgender individuals will no longer be allowed to serve in the U.S. military.
+On July 26, 2017, then-President Donald Trump announced through a series of tweets that transgender individuals will no longer be allowed to serve in the U.S. military.

 After consultation with my Generals and military experts, please be advised that the United States Government will not accept or allow……

 — Donald J. Trump (@realDonaldTrump) July 26, 2017

 In announcing the ban, Trump claimed he was advised by “my generals,” but news reports indicated that the Pentagon was caught “off guard” by the tweets and was unprepared for the policy change — suggesting that the move was not in fact recommended by military leaders.
 American Oversight submitted subsequent FOIA requests seeking additional records from the Defense Department to determine if the White House and military personnel were aware of this policy decision before Trump’s tweets.

 American Oversight is continuing to investigate what the Defense Department knew before this policy change was revealed to the public.
 We submitted a FOIA request seeking all documents and communications related to this decision, including any analyses or recommendations from any military personnel provided to the White House that could have influenced the department’s policy regarding the service of transgender individuals in the U.S. military.